-Consumers now have more excellent protection from fraudulent inspectors with the new Washington State Home Inspector Licensing Act.
+Consumers now have more excellent protection from fraudulent inspectors with the new Home Inspector Licensing Act.
 The new law establishes minimum standards for education, experience, and training.
 Still, consumers must wade through the myriad of “certifications” to determine which are truly meaningful and which are just marketing gimmicks.
 Listed below are the requirements for obtaining home inspector licenses.

 To get a license, applicants must first complete a background check at the state and federal levels.
 The FBI background check is separate from the criminal background check.
 Applicants should complete the criminal background check after mailing their application.
 Further information on these background checks is also included in the application.
 After passing the test, applicants must complete at least 24 hours of approved continuing education courses.
 However, many individuals opt for continuing education courses as these are an important part of building a successful career.